ETS-Android1/RacingLumber/README.md

 * During the first recording, the app will ask for GPS permissions.
 The recording will be affected by this authentication, so it is recommended to run a quick recording initially to give the app its permissions
 * Required memory for a recording is not calculated by the app prior to recording.
 A recording may fail if it runs for an extended time or the app is run on a phone with little memory
+* GPS accuracy/availability is dependent on the mobile phone speed and the availability of GPS data from the Google API.
+This will vary by device and location

 ## Usage